htv2012/snip/README.md

 - I would be nice if we can display the file using `bat`

 # Backlog
+- Fix the required Python version -> 3.9
 - config file
 - Include first run
 - Sensible default